marknelsonengineer/empire/API_DESIGN.md

 Original empire had a telnet like interface to the program.
 Empire to will have a proper API, and provide a ton that like interface by default, moved it exactly what I chose not to do.

+Every unit gets a nation, serialized ID, and a random UID that will not change.

+Have a way of destroying and re-creating a Singleton.
+This is for testing purposes only.

+I think our namespace strategy is lacking

+Hang class UID_Generator off of Core.
+It can generate one or contiguous blocks of ids.

+Consider creating a serialized number class, a Singleton actually.
+And then assigning a unique ID number to every single object ever created.
+And that would be the primary key for the serialization or marshaling mechanism.

+We definitely need something like a model view controller architecture model is the colonels internal database.
+The view is each users capital centric view of the world.
+And everything the user interacts with needs to interact based on that map.
+In other words, users should never be exposed directly to the model itself.

+As we’re building out our objects, the constructor is going to be responsible for either creating the objects for a new game or on marshaling them.
+If we marshall them, it’s gonna have to be done in two steps.
+One question:   can we construct objects in an uninitialized state, and then have methods for Genesis or on marshaling?

+Consider a standard set of methods, like dump, validate, reset, sterilize, deserialize,

+Each country has a random GUID.
+That is the one and only mechanism for representing yourself to the server after initial login and credential exchange.

 ## SOLID Design Principles